September 11 attacks

 That evening, the Central Intelligence Agency informed President George W. Bush that its Counterterrorism Center had identified the attacks as having been the work of al-Qaeda under Osama bin Laden.
-The United States responded by launching the war on terror and invading Afghanistan to depose the Taliban, which rejected U.S. terms to expel al-Qaeda from Afghanistan and extradite its leaders.
-NATO's invocation of Article 5 of the North Atlantic Treaty—its only usage to date—called upon allies to fight al-Qaeda.
+The United States responded by invading Afghanistan and launching its Global War on Terror, with the stated goal of eliminating hostile groups it deemed terrorist organizations and the governments the United States identified as supporting them.
+NATO's invocation of Article 5 of the North Atlantic Treaty—its only usage to date—called upon allies to fight al-Qaeda as well.
 As U.S. and allied invasion forces swept through Afghanistan, bin Laden eluded them.
 He denied any involvement until 2004, when excerpts of a taped statement in which he accepted responsibility for the attacks were released.
-Al-Qaeda's cited motivations included U.S. support of Israel, the presence of U.S. military bases in Saudi Arabia and sanctions against Iraq.
-The nearly decade-long manhunt for bin Laden concluded in May 2011, when he was killed during a U.S. military raid on his compound in Abbottabad, Pakistan.
-The war in Afghanistan continued for another eight years until the agreement was made in February 2020 for American and NATO troops to withdraw from the country.
+Al-Qaeda's cited motivations included U.S. support of Israel, the presence of U.S. military bases in Saudi Arabia, and sanctions against Iraq.
+The nearly decade-long manhunt for bin Laden concluded in May 2011, when he was killed during a U.S. military raid in Abbottabad, Pakistan.
+The war in Afghanistan continued for another decade.

-The attacks killed 2,977 people, injured thousands more (Note: Excluding the hijackers) and gave rise to substantial long-term health consequences while also causing at least billion in infrastructure and property damage.
+The attacks killed 2,977 people, injured thousands more, (Note: Excluding the hijackers) and gave rise to long-term health consequences while causing at least billion in infrastructure and property damage.
 It remains the deadliest terrorist attack in history, as well as the deadliest incident for firefighters and law enforcement personnel in American history, killing 343 and 72 members, respectively.
 The crashes of Flight 11 and Flight 175 were the deadliest aviation disasters of all time, and the collision of Flight 77 with the Pentagon resulted in the fourth-highest number of ground fatalities in a plane crash in history.
-The destruction of the World Trade Center and its environs, located in Manhattan's Financial District, seriously harmed the U.S. economy and induced global market shocks.
-Many other countries strengthened anti-terrorism legislation and expanded their powers of law enforcement and intelligence agencies.
-The total number of deaths caused by the attacks, combined with the death tolls from the conflicts they directly incited, has been estimated by the Costs of War Project to be over 4.5 million.
+The destruction of the World Trade Center and its environs seriously harmed the U.S. economy and induced global market shocks.
+Many other countries tightened airport security, strengthened anti-terrorism legislation and expanded their powers of law enforcement and intelligence agencies.
+The total number of deaths caused by the attacks, combined with the death tolls from the conflicts they directly triggered, has been estimated by the Costs of War Project to be more than 4.5 million.

-Cleanup of the World Trade Center site (colloquially "Ground Zero") was completed in May 2002, while the Pentagon was repaired within a year.
-After delays in the design of a replacement complex, six new buildings were planned to replace the lost towers, along with a museum and memorial dedicated to those who were killed or injured in the attacks.
-The tallest building, One World Trade Center, began construction in 2006, opening in 2014.
-Memorials to the attacks include the National September 11 Memorial & Museum in New York City, the Pentagon Memorial in Arlington County, Virginia, and the Flight 93 National Memorial at the Pennsylvania crash site.
+Cleanup of the World Trade Center site (colloquially known as "Ground Zero") was completed in May 2002, while the Pentagon was repaired within a year.
+After delays in the design of a replacement complex, six new buildings were planned to replace the lost towers at the World Trade Center site, along with a museum and memorial dedicated to those who were killed or injured in the attacks.
+The tallest building, One World Trade Center, began construction in 2006 and opened in 2014.
+Memorials to the attacks include the National September 11 Memorial & Museum in New York City; the Pentagon Memorial in Arlington County, Virginia; and the Flight 93 National Memorial at the Pennsylvania crash site.